Euno/explorer/README.md

     cd explorer && npm install --production

-If you are getting kerberos compiling errors ubuntu, please try the follow command and then run the npm install command again:
+If you are getting kerberos compiling errors on ubuntu, please try the follow command and then run the npm install command again:

     sudo apt-get install libkrb5-dev